artekw/matrixblock/readme.md

 The goal of this project is create a cape for beaglebone black to drive a [Sure Electronic 32x16 LED Display](http://www.sureelectronics.net/goods.php?id=1095).

-The plan is to put on PCB RTC clock based on NXP PCF8563 chip.

 ## Hardware Connection